marxin/texi2rst-generated/sphinx/gccint/target-macros/run-time-target-specification.rst

 .. function:: void TARGET_CHECK_STRING_OBJECT_FORMAT_ARG (tree format_arg, tree args_list)

-  .. hook-start:TARGET_CHECK_STRING_OBJECT_FORMAT_ARG

-  If a target implements string objects then this hook should should provide a facility to check the function arguments in :samp:`{args_list}` against the format specifiers in :samp:`{format_arg}` where the type of :samp:`{format_arg}` is one recognized as a valid string reference type.
+  If a target implements string objects then this hook should provide a facility to check the function arguments in :samp:`{args_list}` against the format specifiers in :samp:`{format_arg}` where the type of :samp:`{format_arg}` is one recognized as a valid string reference type.